-Note: Develop measurable and observable objectives for each day.
-Ensure that all objectives are measurable, student-oriented, developmentally appropriate, and written in clear and understandable terms.
-Daily objectives should be written at different levels of Bloom's Taxonomy/DOK.
-Example: A unit or lessons should not have daily objectives all written on the Knowledge level of Bloom's Taxonomy or DOK 1.
-Vary the levels of Bloom's Taxonomy/DOK used in the unit or lessons to challenge students on different levels.
+- Once the daily purposes are established, write at least one measurable objective to match each daily purpose. - o All objectives should be all of the following: - measurable - student-oriented - developmentally appropriate - written in clear and understandable terms. - o Label the objectives based on what level of Bloom's Taxonomy they match.
+Daily objectives should be written at different levels of Bloom's Taxonomy.
+Example: a three-day unit should not have three daily objectives all written on the Knowledge level of Bloom's Taxonomy.
+Vary the levels of Bloom's Taxonomy used in the unit to challenge students on different levels. - (Bloom's Taxonomy Levels used may include: Knowledge, Comprehension, Application, Analysis, Synthesis, and Evaluation.)